-The Council will ensure that those who deliver services on its behalf (eg contractors, arm's length organisations and other third parties) are aware of and will deliver the commitments of the authority's Gaelic Language Plan.
+The Council will ensure that those who deliver services/goods on its behalf (eg contractors, arm's length organisations and other third parties) are aware of and will deliver commitments of the authority's Gaelic Language Plan.

 This applies in particular to Leisure & Culture Dundee who manage libraries, museums and venues on the Council's behalf.
-When the Council's service level agreement with Leisure & Culture is renewed, we will include a requirement to feature Gaelic in their provision and programmes.
+We will continue to encourage Leisure & Culture Dundee to feature Gaelic in their provision and programmes.